-Founded in 1992, Manhattan Neighborhood Network (MNN) is Manhattan’s free, public access cable network.
-We operate two media production and education facilities in Manhattan and run five public access cablecast channels reaching over 600,000 cable subscribers in the borough:
+We operate two state-of-the-art media production and education facilities in Manhattan and run Manhattan's public access TV channels, reaching some 600,000 cable subscribers in the borough:

 MNN offers affordable training in video production, editing and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.